Write speed-readable grant applications

 If you still hesitate, here's some encouragement!

-Applicable to all fields (hard sciences & humanities) and career stages
+Applicable to all fields (hard sciences & humanities) and all career stages

 The book is applicable to all types of proposals and all fields, including the Social Sciences and Humanities (which I regularly examine), though the examples tend to be taken from the natural sciences.